Chart Color Schemes

 Griffith has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 20 projects likely to impact the area.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 20 projects likely to impact the region.
 Notable ones include Griffith Hill Lifestyle Estate, Griffith Base Hospital Redevelopment, Wakaden Street Affordable Townhouses, and Favell Street Commercial Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.